Statistics-and-Machine-Learning-with-R/Statistical-Methods-and-Machine-Learning-in-R/Unsupervised Learning/Read_me.md

 **max.nc:** maximal number of clusters, between 2 and (number of objects - 1), greater or equal to min.nc.
 By default, max.nc=15.<br/>

 **method:** the cluster analysis method to be used.
-This should be one of: "ward.D", "ward.D2", "single", "complete", "average", "mcquitty", "median", "centroid", "kmeans".<br/>
+This should be one of: "ward.D", "ward.D2", "single", "complete", "average", "mcquitty", "median", "centroid", "kmeans".

 **index:** the index to be calculated.
 This should be one of : "kl", "ch", "hartigan", "ccc", "scott", "marriot", "trcovw", "tracew", "friedman", "rubin", "cindex", "db", "silhouette", "duda", "pseudot2", "beale", "ratkowsky", "ball", "ptbiserial", "gap", "frey", "mcclain", "gamma", "gplus", "tau", "dunn", "hubert", "sdindex", "dindex", "sdbw", "all" (all indices except GAP, Gamma, Gplus and Tau), "alllong" (all indices with Gap, Gamma, Gplus and Tau included).<br/>

 **alphaBeale:** significance value for Beale's index. . <br/>